AugustNagro/vertx-async-await/README.md

 Months later, I saw this Scala [monadic-reflection](https://github.com/lampepfl/monadic-reflection) library using Loom's low-level Continuation api.
 Inspired, I implemented a vertx-specialized Coroutine that can be suspended and resumed, which is enough to implement `async` and `await`.

+After sharing to the vertx-dev and loom-dev mailing lists, I learned that the Continuation API turned out to be unsafe and was made jdk-private.
+After playing with Virtual Threads, I found that the Coroutine I had made could be re-implemented with a Virtual Thread and simple Reentrant Lock.
+For the execution to remain on the correct Vertx Thread, I set the Executor to use Context::runOnContext instead of the default ForkJoinPool.
+Finally, ThreadLocals are used to keep track of the Coroutine and Vertx Context; in the future these can be replaced by ScopeLocals when their JEP is approved.

+## See Also
+The same library, but for the JDK's CompletionStage: https://github.com/AugustNagro/java-async-await